visrealm/pico9918/test/live/README.md

 > **This rig deliberately cannot test the host interface.** Nothing drives the bus, so the PIO
 > interface, `/CSW` timing and the read-ahead are untested by everything here - see "What it does
-> not cover" below, and `../host/` for the tool that does exercise them.
+> not cover" below, `../host/` for the on-board tool, and the
+> [PICO9918 debug probe](https://github.com/visrealm/pico9918-probe) for the fixture that drives the
+> bus as a host.

 ## Use